 [By-law 68 amended in Gazette 29 Dec 1995 p.
 6308-9.]

-69. Certain tanks, etc. not to be connected to mains supply
+69. Certain tanks etc. not to be connected to mains supply

 No person shall connect a service pipe directly with any cistern, tank, or vessel intended or used for the reception of water other than water obtained from the Corporation’s mains.